OpenVPN/easy-rsa/README.quickstart.md

 and specific commands by running easyrsa with the 'help' command.
 Additional documentation can be found in the doc/ directory.

+If you're upgrading from the Easy-RSA 2.x series there are Upgrade-Notes available, also under the doc/ path.

 Setup and signing the first request
 -----------------------------------